hu-macsy/lama_old/scai/utilskernel/doc/index.rst

 Description
 ***********

-The UtilsKernel library provides various kernel implementations for array operations.
+The UtilsKernel library provides various kernel implementations for operations on heterogeneous arrays.
-These implementations are registered in the KernelRegistry.
+The implementations are registered in the KernelRegistry.

-Additionally it contains a class LArray that is derived from the class HArray provided by the HMemo library.
-This derived class provides the above array operations as operators or methods of this class and makes so the use of heterogeneous arrays more convenient.

-Besides this, the UtilsKernel library extends the class KernelTraitContextFunction from the KRegistry library.
-This extension uses directly a context (ContextPtr) insted of the context type.

 ********
 Contents